August 1, 2008

 Take the interesting debate on whether to use strictly Internet-based First Report of Injury software or Intelligent Call Centers (using nurse case managers).
 Both methods are a decided improvement on a cumbersome problem: how to most effectively and efficiently report the claim to the right parties and get immediate action with the fewest amounts of errors possible.
 Because, in the claims business, time is definitely money, both methods are decided improvements on the old method.
 The bottom line, either way, is a better usage of claims personnel which may or may not involve a lesser Full Time Equivalent (FTE) count.

 These improved applications are brought to bear on an intelligently designed business process.
-These include:
+These include the following.

 Celent, an IT think tank, recently estimated that implementation of these applications has the potential to improve the property/casualty industry's combined ratio by up to 7 points.
 Now that is cost savings.